JakeBogie/builder-gcp/README.md

 These preparation steps should be completed no matter what you are installing: Control-Plane, PAS, or PKS.

 ### Pick an Environment name
 You will be replacing variables shortly that will require this name.
 Choose a name that you will be comfortable with.
-Example: pcfv1.
+Example: `pcfv1`.
 This will be used later on as the following two variables: `env_name` and `ENV_NAME`

 ### Clone the terraforming-gcp repository
-In this local working directory clone the [terraforming-gcp](https://github.com/pivotal-cf/terraforming-gcp/) repository for use.
+Clone the [terraforming-gcp](https://github.com/pivotal-cf/terraforming-gcp/) repository for use.

 ### Enable GCP API Access for the following APIs:
 Login to your GCP console and search for APIs & Services.
 Enable each of the APIs listed below: